Carole BOULANGER – ACCP/RN, Royal Devon & Exeter NHS Foundation Trust, United Kingdom, N&AHP Committee, ESICM

 The Nutrition Pathway will support intensive care doctors, nurses and allied health care professionals (N&AHPs) in their efforts of continuous professional development, undertaken to provide appropriate care to their patients.

-In a disrupted normality induced by the COVID-19 pandemic, where intensive care personnel is hardly challenged, the current programme will support a total of 80 health care professionals (HCPs) in their quest to learn and improve their practice with the final aim of improved clinical performance and better patient outcome.
+In a disrupted normality induced by the COVID-19 pandemic, where intensive care personnel is heavily challenged, the current programme will support a total of 80 health care professionals (HCPs) in their quest to learn and improve their practice with the final aim of improved clinical performance and better patient outcome.

 Moreover, the current programme will support the mobility of the Intensive Care workforce and best practice exchange, the foundation to a healthcare army that can support and attend to the health needs of the society.